 - Food and water from home

-- Collar, harness and leash
+- Collar, harness, and leash

 - Litter box

-If You Travel by Car With Your Cat
+How to Travel by Car With Your Cat

 - Crate the cat.
 When traveling by car, you will probably want to keep your cat safely in her crate while moving.
 Line the floor of the crate with disposable diapers with the plastic side down just in case your cat gets car sick.
-It makes a soft bed, but is easy to clean up.
+It makes a soft bed, but it is easy to clean up.